 In a SLAP lesion, the upper (superior) portion of the labrum is injured.
-This upper area is also where the biceps tendon attaches to the labrum.
+This upper area is also where the biceps tendon is attached.
 A SLAP tear occurs both in front (anterior) and behind (posterior) of this attachment point.

 In the shoulder, the superior labral complex is made up of the biceps tendon and a meniscus-like tissue called the labrum.
 Together, these components help stabilize the shoulder joint during overhead activities.
 In the mid-1980s, the labral complex was identified as a possible source of shoulder pain and dysfunction in throwing athletes.
 Since then, numerous reports have provided a better understanding of this complex structure and helped orthopedic surgeons properly treat these “SLAP” lesions.